viktorferenczi/TicketManagement/README.md

 Admin verification code is stored in the .env file.

-Admins have to go through a verification process, enter the code which will be stored in the config/session, and a custom middleware verifies that they have access to the admin panel.
+Admins have to go through a verification process, enter the code which will be stored in the config/session, and a custom created middleware verifies that they have access to the admin panel.

 Admins have to type the code only once until they are logging out.